flocto/writeups/2022/GoogleCTF/treebox/README.md

 ```
 The proof of work is disabled, so we don't need to worry about that for this challenge.
 Below,
 we can send Python code and end that code with `--END`.
-However, trying to some test code,
+However, trying some test code,
 ```python
 print(1)
 --END
 ```
-gives us
+throws an error
 ```
 ERROR: Banned statement <ast.Call object at 0x7f55d45b31f0>
 ```